Beginners’ Guide to Forex Day Trading Strategies and Styles

 Key Patterns to Know

 A Doji candle, where the open and close are at nearly the same level, reflects indecision.
-Neither side has clearly won.
+Neither side has clearly dominated.
 Depending on where it appears in a trend, it can signal a pause or a potential reversal.

 A Hammer candle has a small body near the top and a long lower wick.
 It suggests buyers stepped in strongly after an initial sell-off, often appearing at support levels and hinting at a reversal upward.